ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 document does not define a way for requests to scope to particular DSCP values; such support is left to future extensions.

-If tunneled packets are not subject to congestion control by the outer connection, and uses QUIC datagrams, the IP proxying endpoint MAY translate the DSCP field value from the tunneled traffic to the outer IP header.
+If tunneled packets use QUIC datagrams and are not subject to congestion control by the outer connection, the IP proxying endpoints MAY translate the DSCP field value from the tunneled traffic to the outer IP header.
 IP proxying endpoints MUST NOT coalesce multiple inner packets into the same outer packet unless they have the same DSCP marking or an